 - The results of mitochondrial DNA analysis of the jaguar show that the evolution of the species’ ancestry occurred between 280,000 and 510,000 years ago.

-- The present-day jaguar is a descendant of “Panthera onca augusta”, which was its immediate ancestor and was of a bigger size than the present-day jaguar.
+- The present-day jaguar is a descendant of “Panthera onca augusta”, which was its immediate ancestor and was bigger than the present-day jaguar.

 6. Different Types Of Jaguars – Jaguar Species

-- No other species or types of the jaguar exists and it is the one and only of its kind.
+- No other species or type of the jaguar exists and it is the only of its kind.

 - Formerly, several subspecies of the jaguar have been described.
 But it was made invalid due to the lack of evidence.

 - Currently, the Cat Specialist Group and the assessors of the IUCN Red List for jaguar do not recognize any valid subspecies of the jaguar.